Toyota MR2: The future

-On March 8, 2017, automotive website and magazine Evo revealed that Toyota has expressed a desire for a performance range of cars whose core has been referred to as "the Three Brothers" by Tetsuya Tada, chief of Toyota Gazoo Racing.
-This includes a lightweight mid-engined sports car, rumored to be a spiritual, if not direct, successor to the MR2.
+On March 8, 2017, automotive website and magazine Evo revealed that Toyota had expressed a desire for a performance range of cars whose core has been referred to as "the Three Brothers" by Tetsuya Tada, chief of Toyota Gazoo Racing.
+This included a lightweight mid-engined sports car, rumored to be a spiritual, if not direct, successor to the MR2.